avivmag/Texas-Holdem-Game/README.md

 An online texas holdem.
 Suitable for 2-8 players in each game room.

-The development of this game was done in quartet as part of multiple assignments in "Software Engineering Project" workshop (course) at Ben-Gurion University in the spring of 2017.
+The development of this game was done in quintet as part of multiple assignments in "Software Engineering Project" workshop (course) at Ben-Gurion University in the spring of 2017.

 This project is well documented and stands at a high software engineering standards.</br>
 It is built from multiple layers.
 Every layer serves its on purpose.</br>